example42/example42.github.io/_drafts/2018-10-08-puppet6-ca-upgrading.md

 Starting with Puppet 5.5 you will recognize that Puppet CA and certificate management will be moved from Puppet Agent to Puppetserver in Puppet 6.
 Puppet 5.5 prepares you by providing deprecation information in the Puppet server logfile and on the command line.

 The Puppetserver handles certificate management via API calls.
 All Puppetserver APIs are protected with an authorization layer for read and write access.
-This concept is also done for the certificate management API.
+This authorization and access control is also done for the certificate management API.

 Within a newer Puppet server, you will find two new entries in the authorization configuration file located at `/etc/puppetlabs/puppetserver/conf.d/auth.conf`: